std::queue

 }

-We can also construct a queue directly from a specific type of container, which we cover later in this lesson.
+We can also construct a queue directly from certain types of containers, such as a std::list

 Similar to most other sequential containers in the standard library, we have two ways to add objects to our queue.